One of the original Ecig Tank Systems

 Some things I dislike about these.
 The draw is slightly tight, I imagine it’s due to the smaller passages, but personally I would have loved them to be just a bit easier to take a drag.
 Flavors just don’t come through as strong on the tank system, especially after some usage.
 Cleaning is also difficult since the unit is not meant to be disassembled.
 Some people rinse them, which helps to a degree.
 They can also be dryburned like a CE style cartomizer to return the coil to like new function however it takes a long while to get the coil dry enough.

 eGo Tank starter kits come with a number of battery options starting with the traditional 650mAh eGo batteries and stepping up to longer version rated at 900mAh and 1000mAh.
 The 650mAh are a bit wider than a traditional cigarette and fit snugly in the palm of your hand.
-They should provide the average, 1 pack a day smoker, a charge that will last ALL day.
+They should provide the average, 1 pack a day smoker, a charge that will last half a day.
 The 900mAh and 1000mAh batteries will be about 1 inch longer but provide an even larger charge that may be more suitable to a heavier smoker who’s likely to be taking drags more frequently throughout the day.
 While these batteries maybe larger than traditional cigarettes, it’s absolutely vital to have something that will last you all day and won’t leave you stranded without a battery.
-I don’t recommend anything smaller than the 650mAh version and personally use one myself.